 Mentoring activities vary from one department to another.
-Specific information concerning departmental activities can be obtained from the department chairperson or program manager.
+Specific information concerning departmental activities can be obtained from the department chairperson or department administrator.
 Students are welcome to visit the Academic Advising and Registration Office to find answers to general questions regarding the mentor program.

-5.4 Student Success Center
+5.5 Student Success Center